The form teacher is Mr Gareth Short

 Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of his or her time at St. Hugh's.
-Your child will be given a handbook which contains relevant information for your child and their reading record.
 If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
-We ask that you make an appointment to do this by contacting the School Office or emailing the relevant teacher.
-Alternatively, you may email the form or subject teachers directly but please allow up to 72 hours for a response.
+We ask that you make an appointment to do this by contacting the School Office or you may email the form or subject teachers directly but please allow up to 72 hours for a response.
 Their email addresses can be found by clicking here.

 At four and eight week intervals in the Autumn term,you will receive a effort grade sheet for each subject.
-These are also sent home at half term in the Spring and Summer terms.You will also receive a full written report at the end of each term.
+These are also sent home at half term in the Spring and Summer terms.You will also receive written reports throughout the course of the year.

 The children will also have two sets of Common Entrance practice exams, one after half term in the Autumn term and another after half term in the Spring term.
 The results from these are sent home after the exams.

 There are two parents evenings during the year.
-These are held in the Autumn and Spring term in the Forbes Hall after each set of exams.
-No appointments are necessary and you will be able to see all your child's teachers if you so wish.
+These are held in the Autumn and Spring term after each set of exams.